You don’t need a huge rig to make a huge impact…

 Taking things down a notch though, his setup wasn’t altogether radical for a fair chunk of his early career: Telecaster (albeit with a PAF in the neck position instead of a single-coil) > RAT distortion/fuzz > digital delay > Marshall Super Lead > job done.
 Though this may be a heavily condensed version it still rings true that most of the magic came from Coxon’s unique take on chordal phrasing, aping his State-side contemporaries and heroes like Ira Kaplan (Yo La Tengo), Stephen Malkmus (Pavement) and Thurston Moore (Sonic Youth).

-With this in mind let’s look at some gear that you can use to try and achieve the same beefed-up tones.
+With this in mind let’s look at some gear that you can use to try and achieve the same beefed-up tones as Graham Coxon himself.

 A Tele’ with a humbucker